After Makary: What the FDA's Leadership Shake-Up Means for Pharmacy

 - Political friction over FDA agenda-setting, including flavored e-cigarette authorizations, appears to have accelerated leadership turnover and may further erode predictable regulatory signaling to stakeholders.

-- Kyle Diamantas’ food-program and legal-policy background positions him to emphasize continuity and risk prioritization, but an extended acting tenure could slow decisive action on contentious drug issues.
+- Kyle Diamantas’ food program and legal policy background positions him to emphasize continuity and risk prioritization, but an extended acting tenure could slow decisive action on contentious drug issues.

 The commissioner's sudden departure leaves the agency navigating a crowded agenda of unresolved policy questions—many with direct implications for pharmacists and their patients.

-“The resignation raises concerns for pharmacists, as while the FDA review capacity is being preserved in some areas, the reduced policy and guidance output and question of leadership could lead to delays in products and confusion on policies,” Craig Beavers, PharmD, FACC, FAHA, FCCP, BCCP, BCPS (AQ-Cardiology), and CACP, a cardiovascular clinical pharmacist with Baptist Health System and the University of Kentucky College of Pharmacy, told Pharmacy Times.
+“The resignation raises concerns for pharmacists, as while the FDA review capacity is being preserved in some areas, the reduced policy and guidance output and question of leadership could lead to delays in products and confusion on policies,” Craig Beavers, PharmD, FACC, FAHA, FCCP, BCCP, BCPS (AQ-Cardiology), CACP, a cardiovascular clinical pharmacist with Baptist Health System and the University of Kentucky College of Pharmacy, told Pharmacy Times.
 “This will [mean] pharmacists [need] to be more informed and engaged.”

 The Circumstances of the Exit